 Yuval Levin (35:19):

-This one is especially peculiar to readers because I think none of us look at the House now and think, wow, I wish there were more of these people.
-But the fact is that the House was meant to grow with the country.
-It was meant to grow after each census so that members could remain relatively well connected to their constituents, and it did grow throughout the 19th century and until the 1920 census, the house expanded some, so that redistricting generally meant that no state would lose seats and districts were rearranged and the house would grow in a way that allowed every state to at least keep the number it had.
-It was a pretty good formula, in fact for allowing the house to grow not too fast, not become too big, but remain connected to constituents.
-If we had kept that formula since 1920, there would now be 150 more members of the house.
+This one is especially peculiar to readers, because I think none of us look at the House now and think, wow, I wish there were more of these people.
+But the fact is that the House was meant to grow with the country, it was meant to grow after each census so that members could remain relatively well-connected to their constituents.
+And it did grow throughout the 19th century and until the 1920 census, the House expanded some so that redistricting generally meant that no state would lose seats, and districts were rearranged and the House would grow in a way that allowed every state to at least keep the number it had.
+It was a pretty good formula, in fact, for allowing the House to grow not too fast, not become too big, but remain connected to constituents.

-What I propose is to expand the house now by 150 members and then let it grow slowly with each census.
+If we had kept that formula since 1920, there would now be 150 more members of the House.
+What I propose is to expand the House now by 150 members and then let it grow slowly with each census.
 I think it would help the institution be a little more representative.
-It would also rebalance the electoral college sum because each state's electoral college delegation is just the size of its congressional delegation, and it would create a moment where Congress could think about other reforms too.
-A kind of shot in the arm that says 150 new members.
-Those people would want to rethink the budget process, would want to rethink the committee system.
-Congress would be in a place where it says, we don't have to keep doing things exactly the way we have.
-Let's think about what's working and what's not and drive some change.
-So I think of expanding the house as constitutional maintenance, not as some kind of revolutionary change, and it is necessary maintenance.
+It would also rebalance the Electoral College, because each state's electoral college delegation is just the size of its congressional delegation.
+And it would create a moment where Congress could think about other reforms too, a shot in the arm that says 150 new members, those people would want to rethink the budget process, would want to rethink the committee system.
+Congress would be in a place where it says, "We don't have to keep doing things exactly the way we have, let's think about what's working and what's not and drive some change."
+So I think of expanding the House as constitutional maintenance, not as some kind of revolutionary change, and it is necessary maintenance.

 Mitch Daniels (36:55):